yangineer/pact-broker-client/README.md

 make test
 ```

-To run the end to end tests (You will need docker-compose).
+To run the end to end tests (You will need docker-compose):
 ```
 pip install -r test_requirements.txt make test-e2e